programminghistorian/ph-submissions/en/drafts/originals/teach-history-and-languages-with-strategy-game.md

 {% include figure.html filename="en-or-teach-history-and-languages-with-strategy-game-02.png" alt="Screenshot from topographic-map.com showing a visual topography of Mont Beuvray and the surrounding French hillcountry, using a color scale to depict lower to higher elevations." caption="Figure 2.
 Selecting Mont Beuvray from topographic-map.com" %}

-3\.
-Modify the topographic map image.
+## 3. Modify the Topographic Map Image

 Per the ["Heightmap Import"](https://gitea.wildfiregames.com/0ad/0ad/wiki/Atlas_Manual_Heightmap_Import) section of the Atlas Manual in the Wildfire Games Wiki, the final image must be a grayscale .png that is a perfect square with power of 2 dimensions.
 The brightness of a particular part of an image determines its elevation, with relative darkness corresponding to lower elevation and relative lightness corresponding to higher elevation.